Arizona Adoption Home Study: A Guide

-The home study for adoption in Arizona is made up of two parts — paperwork and in-home visits.
+The home study for adoption in Arizona is made up of two primary parts — paperwork and in-home visits.

 Recent health records from your physician, verifying you are physically fit to care for a child